What is yeast?

 Baker’s yeast or baking powder?

-Baker’s yeast is of natural origin, composed of living elements and is used to make bread, beer… for its fermenting power.
+Baker’s yeast is of natural origin, composed of living elements and it’s fermenting properties are used to make bread, beer…

 What a swell yeast it is